Partnership for Renewal

 1.2 - Evangelism as a Spiritual Practice

+Reclaiming Evangelism as sharing Good News -the Episcopal way!
 Evangelism is a spiritual practice because it leads us closer to God and one another – well, it should anyway.
 Evangelism has long been co-opted by zealots and religious control mongers, which may be why Episcopalians shy away from what’s out there.
 At PfR we take a different approach that is grounded in our tradition and effective – with no thumping of Bibles!
 Using an exercise that frees church leaders from the coercive and fear-based approach to evangelism, PfR invites church leaders to restore evangelism to its original meaning: sharing Good News, then we practice how to make it so.
+Includes a review of in-church and online presence.
+Website development/consulting when needed

 1.3 - STEWARDSHIP AS MINISTRY - S.E.O.L ©

-This module capitalizes on the transformed understanding and resources discovered in the previous modules and applies them in a curriculum we developed entitled, The Stewardship of the Entirety of Our Lives © (SEOL).
-In this phase we journey deeply together into a transformed understanding of stewardship that leads beyond the notion of an annual pledge drive and focuses on year-round stewardship of the resources already present, but perhaps undiscovered or underutilized, in the congregation.
+PfR offers a curriculum we developed entitled, The Stewardship of the Entirety of Our Lives © (SEOL).
+We journey deeply together into a transformed understanding of stewardship that leads beyond the notion of an annual pledge drive and focuses on year-round stewardship of the resources already present, but perhaps undiscovered or underutilized, in the congregation.
 SEOL includes attention to the care and nurture of our spiritual, physical and mental health, our time, financial affairs, relationships and communities, and creation/the environment.
 This concludes with the development of a church leadership stewardship covenant, using Scripture as the guide.
 This covenant is taken back to the congregation to share the transformed understanding, language, and approach to stewardship including and going beyond the annual pledge drive.

 Participants learn and practice a tried-and-true tool, adapted by PfR for church use, that brings the concepts discussed into concrete action steps towards accomplishing sustainable goals.
 Participants choose one of their own needs for practicing this tool, e.g., increasing pledge income, improving communications, or starting a new ministry.